RachelBrnd/MCA/README.md

  analyse for individual characterstics due to their scope - although they do reveal interesting patterns in Sufjan’s lyricism and instrumentation.

 I have created a website comprising of four notations of Sufjan Stevens songs, along with metadata and various audio and notational analyses.
+There are also four additional versions of the track "Chicago" with edited MEI, which show how edits to MEI are displayed!
 On this site you can find the majority (but not all!) of the content of this project's dataset.
 To view all of the data please view "Project Files" in my GitHub repository!